serhankars/cheatsheets/mongodb.md

 1.INTRODUCTION
 ============

-Creating a database:
+How to create a database in MongoDB?
 -------------------
 <pre>
   <b>use</b> dataBaseName
 </pre>

-Creating a collection:
+How to create a collection in MongoDB?
 ---------------------
 <pre>
 db.<b>createCollection</b>( '<collectionName>',